Musk ends remote work at Twitter, warns of troubles ahead

 Musk told employees in the email that “remote work is no longer allowed" and the road ahead is “arduous and will require intense work to succeed."
 He said he would personally review any request for an exception.

-The exodus at Twitter is ongoing, including the company's chief information security officer Lea Kissner, who tweeted Thursday that she is leaving the company.
+The exodus at Twitter is ongoing, including the company's chief information security officer Lea Kissner, who tweeted Thursday that “I’ve made the hard decision to leave Twitter.”

+Cybersecurity expert Alex Stamos, a former Facebook security chief, tweeted Thursday that there is a “serious risk of a breach with drastically reduced staff” that could also put Twitter at odds with a 2011 order from the Federal Trade Commission that required it to address serious data security lapses.

+“Twitter made huge strides towards a more rational internal security model and backsliding will put them in trouble with the FTC” and other regulators in the U.S. and Europe, Stamos said.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.